-Panoramic increased the Group's interest in the Lanfranchi Nickel Project from 75% to 100% in 2009.
-This required a revaluation of the original 75% interest.
-An asset revaluation reserve was put in place to reflect the increase in the fair value of the original 75% interest.
+Panoramic increased the groups holding in Lanfranchi from 75% to 100% in 2009.
+This required revaluation of the original interest.
+The asset revaluation reserve resulted from the increase in the fair value of the original interest.

 Share based payments reserve